 Concern about development on areas prone to flooding.
-Storm water management areas to be used to enhance the area and encourage wildlife.
+Storm water management areas to be used to enhance the area and encourage wildlife

 - 1. To maintain awareness of areas liable to flooding and avoid the risks involved in building there - 2.
 To ensure that Sustainable Drainage Systems (SuDS) are used to improve the area accompanying development - 3.
-To direct development to the lowest areas of flood risk using sequential and exceptions tests and using a risk-based approach to ensure development does not exacerbate flooding
+To direct development to the lowest areas of flood risk using sequential and exceptions tests and using a risk based approach to ensure development does not exacerbate flooding

-Flooding and SuDS
+Policy HPE6 Flooding and SuDS

-- A. Any proposed development should include measures to mitigate against future risk to properties, residents and wildlife from flooding and be located away from areas prone to flooding. - B. The use of appropriate Sustainable Drainage Systems (SuDS), based on an engineering and ground assessment will be expected on all sites. - C. Should it be demonstrated that infiltration is not possible then surface water should be discharged to a watercourse or if this is not feasible a sewer with appropriate attenuation and treatment to ensure that flood and pollution risk is not increased.
+A. Any proposed development should include measures to mitigate against future risk to properties, residents and wildlife from flooding and be located away from areas prone to flooding.

+- B. The use of appropriate Sustainable Drainage Systems (SuDS), based on an engineering and ground assessment will be expected on all sites. - C. Should it be demonstrated that infiltration is not possible then surface water should be discharged to a watercourse or if this is not feasible a sewer with appropriate attenuation and treatment to ensure that flood and pollution risk is not increased.

-- 13.7.1 There are two rivers that run through the Parish, the Ter, and the Chelmer.
-Both are prone to breaching their banks. - 13.7.2 All development proposals need to take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity, and geo-diversity of the district. - 13.7.3 Map 13.1 Environment & Parish Features shows the areas in danger of being flooded at the time this document was produced. - 13.7.4 Advice should be sought on the most recent assessment of risk from the Environment Agency.
-Please refer to www.maps.environmentagency.gov.uk for up-to-date flood risk information. - 13.7.5 Braintree District Council will minimise exposure of people and property to the risks of flooding by following the national guidance laid out in the NPPF and PPG, together with advice from ECC as Lead Local Flood Authority. - 13.7.6 A sustainable drainage system (SuDS) is designed to reduce the potential impact of new and existing developments with respect to surface water drainage discharges.
-It should be used wherever possible to reduce problems with increased flash flooding after sudden rain, promote groundwater recharge, enhance biodiversity, and provide amenity benefit. - 13.7.7 Code DC03.1 of the Hatfield Peverel Design Guidelines and Codes recommends incorporating SuDS in the design of green networks to mitigate flooding issues.
-The report recommends creating a well connected green network through new developments to provide links to the countryside for people as well as habitats.
-Further, Code DC03.3 recognises the risk of flooding throughout the Parish due to the presence of ditches.
-Code DC03.3 provides a set of overarching design principles for effective SuDS.
+- 13.7.1 There are two rivers that run through the Parish, the Ter and the Chelmer.
+Both are prone to breaching their banks. - 13.7.2 All development proposals need to take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity and geo-diversity of the district. - 13.7.3 Map 13.1 Environment and Parish Features (page #) shows the areas in danger of being flooded at the time this document was produced. - 13.7.4 Advice should be sought on the most recent assessment of risk from the Environment Agency.
+Please refer to: www.maps.environmentagency.gov.uk for up to date information. - 13.7.5 BDC will minimise exposure of people and property to the risks of flooding by following the national guidance laid out in the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG) together with advice from ECC as Lead Local Flood Authority.

+13.7.6 A sustainable drainage system (SuDS) is designed to reduce the potential impact of new and existing developments with respect to surface water drainage discharges.
+It should be used wherever possible to reduce problems with increased flash flooding after sudden rain, promote groundwater recharge, enhance biodiversity and provide amenity benefit.